 On 2 January 2017, we simplified our legal structure by changing our subsidiary banks in Denmark, Finland and Norway into branches of the Swedish parent company, Nordea Bank AB (publ), to better reflect the way we operate.
 The change from subsidiary banks into branches was made in the form of three separate mergers.
 A simpler structure decreases complexity and enables us to focus on delivering the best possible experiences to our customers.

 Deposit Guarantee Scheme

 If a Swedish institution goes bankrupt or after a decision made by the Swedish Financial Supervisory Authority (Finansinspektionen), the deposit guarantee will as a starting point provide compensation up to 950,000 Swedish kronor per depositor in Sweden.
 If you have deposits in a foreign branch of a Swedish institution within the EU the compensation limit from the Swedish DGS is the same as in the country where the branch operates, for example 100,000 euro in Denmark and 100,000 euro in Finland.
 For branches of Swedish banks in Norway the compensation limit is also 100,000 euro.
-As Nordea will join the Danish and Norwegian DGS, the Swedish coverage will be supplemented by the special local coverage rules for deposits made in the Nordea branches in Denmark and Norway.
+As Nordea has joined the Danish and Norwegian DGS, the Swedish coverage is supplemented by the special local coverage rules for deposits made in the Nordea branches in Denmark and Norway.

 Read more about the deposit guarantee in Sweden on www.riksgalden.se.

 Investor Compensation Scheme

 The investor compensation scheme for Nordea's customers is determined in accordance with the Swedish investor compensation rules.
 Nordea is also part of the investor compensation scheme in Denmark to supplement the Swedish coverage if relevant.
 The investor compensation scheme is applied per investor per bank.
 Read more about the investor compensation scheme in Sweden on www.riksgalden.se.